mnist91/origin/README.md

 ### Discussion
 Whether or not to add `pkg::` to each (imported) function is a [controversial](https://stackoverflow.com/q/4372145/8107362) [issue](https://stackoverflow.com/q/23232791/8107362) in the R community.
-While the tidyverse style guide does not mention explicit namespacing, [R Packages](https://r-pkgs.org/namespace.html#imports) and the [Google R style guide](https://google.github.io/styleguide/Rguide.html#qualifying-namespaces) are in favour of it.
+While the tidyverse style guide does not mention explicit namespacing, [R Packages](https://r-pkgs.org/namespace.html#imports) and the [Google R style guide](https://google.github.io/styleguide/Rguide.html#qualifying-namespaces) are in favor of it.

 Pros